ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to the sub-request in the same position in `AggregateReq`.
-The structure of each sub-response is specific to the PPM protocol:

 ~~~
 struct {